translatettip/TTIP/fr/doc2.md

 application of this Agreement takes effect between the United States of America and the European Union.
 Annexes
-Annex X: (List of wine-making practices)
+Annexe X: (List of wine-making practices)
-Annex X: (List of products to be allowed for the sweetening of spirit drinks) Annex X: (Certification document)
+Annexe X: (List of products to be allowed for the sweetening of spirit drinks) Annexe X: (Certification document)
-Annex X: Part A , Part B, Part C (list of EU wine names) Annex X: List of EU and US spirit drinks
+Annexe X: Part A , Part B, Part C (list of EU wine names) Annexe X: List of EU and US spirit drinks
 Protocol of wine labeling
 [US: ANNEX X-B: DISTILLED SPIRITS]
 1. [US: This Annex applies to the preparation, adoption, and application of measures of central